shindavid/AlphaZeroArcade/docs/LuckAdjustments.md

 average of luck-adjusted backpropagated values.
 Each luck term is computed based on $H'$, using $Q$-snapshots at the time of backpropagation.
-This takes advantage of the polling principle, but the backpropagation formulation effectively computes an expectation with respect to $N$, with isn't really sensible when we have a trusted distribution $H'$.
+This takes advantage of the polling principle, but the backpropagation formulation effectively computes an expectation of $Q$ values with respect to $N$, which isn't really sensible when we have a trusted distribution $H'$.
 Furthermore, the usage of $Q$-snapshots for luck-correction is suboptimal, as $Q$ estimates get more refined over time.